 Elevation

 Elevation of plant assemblage types was assessed using a survey level (BRAND, MODEL) and standard surveying techniques recorded to the nearest cm, and estimating nearest mm when possible.
-Field site elevation profiles were related to Natural Resource Canada, Survey Canada station marker B737197 in the adjacent neighborhood (MAP?).
+Field site elevation profiles were related to Natural Resources Canada, Survey Canada station marker B737197 in the adjacent neighborhood (MAP?).
 Elevation was recorded for the beginning and ends of all transects, and at the boundaries and centers of plant assemblage types on the transect tape.
 All elevation measurements were taken on the same day as assemblage sampling before moving the transect tape to ensure precise elevation for the assemblage observed.

 Assemblage delineation & sampling